hulinkuang/BEA-Net/README.md

-# BEG-SegNet
+# BEA-SegNet
-The code for the BIBM2021 paper "BEA-SegNet: Body and Edge Aware Network for Medical Image Segmentation" and the extension paper submitted to IEEE TMI "BEG-SegNet: Medical Image Segmentation Network with Body and Edge Generation"
+The code for the BIBM2021 paper "BEA-SegNet: Body and Edge Aware Network for Medical Image Segmentation" and the extension paper submitted to IEEE TMI "BEA-SegNet: Medical Image Segmentation Network with Body and Edge Generation"
 ## Requirements
 CUDA 11.4<br />
 Python 3.8.12<br />